unicode-org/icu4x/ffi/diplomat/js/docs/source/casemap_ffi.rst

         See the `Rust documentation for uppercase <https://docs.rs/icu/latest/icu/casemap/struct.CaseMapper.html#method.uppercase>`__ for more information.

-    .. js:method:: titlecase_segment_legacy_v1(s, locale, options)
+    .. js:method:: titlecase_segment_adjust_to_cased_v1(s, locale, options)

-        Returns the full titlecase mapping of the given string, using legacy head adjustment behavior (if head adjustment is enabled in the options)
+        Returns the full titlecase mapping of the given string, using "adjust to cased" head adjustment behavior (if head adjustment is enabled in the options)

         The ``v1`` refers to the version of the options struct, which may change as we add more options

-        See the `Rust documentation for titlecase_segment_legacy <https://docs.rs/icu/latest/icu/casemap/struct.CaseMapper.html#method.titlecase_segment_legacy>`__ for more information.
+        See the `Rust documentation for titlecase_segment_adjust_to_cased <https://docs.rs/icu/latest/icu/casemap/struct.CaseMapper.html#method.titlecase_segment_adjust_to_cased>`__ for more information.

     .. js:method:: fold(s)